Letter To Applicants

 Mrs. Lucia Nash of Cleveland, Ohio purchased the ranch in 1975.
 Mrs. Nash had come here as a child and had brought her children here throughout the following years.
 During a vacation here, she became aware that the ranch was in danger of being sold for development and she acted quickly to purchase it.
 During her nearly 40 years of ownership, she has increased the ranch holdings from 800 acres to 6500 acres of deeded land.
 In all there are 8000 acres that make up the ranch.
 Mrs. Nash passed away in 2018.
 Richard and Diana Nash, son and daughter-in -law of Mrs. Nash, are part of the management team and are at the ranch most of the season.
 They also have a home in Montana.

 The General Managers for the ranch are Jennie and George Lorta, who have worked for the ranch for over 40 years.
-Their son Miko is the corrals manager and daughter in law Yesenia is the office manager.
+Their son Miko is the corrals manager and lives on the ranch with his wife Yesenia and daughter.
 We are truly a family run operation and take pride in our excellent hospitality and service to our guests.

 Circle Z can accommodate 30-45 guests and employs 19-22 staff members.
-Our season starts for staff in early to mid-October and continues until early May each year.
+Our season starts for staff in late October and continues until mid April each year.
 The climate on the ranch is mild with warm sunny days and surprisingly cool nights.

 The town of Patagonia is 4 miles away and Nogales, Arizona is 12 miles away.
 Tucson is just a short one-hour, as is Sierra Vista.
+We highly recommend that staff have their own transportation for exploring the area.
 While living the ranch life can be challenging, the rewards are numerous and many of our employees return year after year.
 We look forward to hearing from you and hope that your Circle Z experience will be a pleasant one and that you will remember it for a lifetime.

 For an on-line view of the ranch, please see our web site at http://www.circlez.com/.

 Please complete the online application in its entirety and provide full addresses and phone numbers for all employers.
+Wranglers must submit a video of catching, tacking and riding horse both in a walk, trot and canter in both leads.
 The ranch insurance requires a copy of your driver’s license with picture if you are hired.
 Upon extension of an employment offer, appropriate forms and a copy of your social security card will be required.
 Please include all zip codes, area codes and telephone numbers where they are requested.
 References will be checked.
 Seasonal employment runs from October through early May and we are only interested in those individuals who are willing to work throughout the entire season.

 The available positions require excellent physical condition and stamina.
 Hours tend to be irregular and long.
 Extended periods of work without time off may be required.